Synonym(s)

 Internal therapyThis section has been translated automatically.

-Special questions:
+Special issues:

-- Lichen planus genitalis: Therapeutic measures see below Lichen planus erosivus mucosae.
+- Lichen planus genitalis: Therapeutic measures see below.
+Lichen planus erosivus mucosae.

 - Lichen planus follicularis capillitii (see there).